MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/shufflequery.md

 * [make-series](make-seriesoperator.md)
 * [partition](partitionoperator.md)

 To use the `shuffle` query strategy, add the expression `hint.strategy = shuffle` or `hint.shufflekey = <key>`.
 When you use `hint.strategy=shuffle`, the operator data will be shuffled by all the keys.
-Use this expression when the compound key is unique but each key is not unique enough, so you will shuffle the data using all the keys of the shuffled operator.
+Use this expression when the compound key is unique but each key isn't unique enough, so you'll shuffle the data using all the keys of the shuffled operator.

 When partitioning data with the shuffle strategy, the data load is shared on all cluster nodes.
 Each node processes one partition of the data.
 The default number of partitions is equal to the number of cluster nodes.